-This request is for \$6.0 million for capital assistance grants to local governments for the construction of solid waste resource recovery facilities.
+This request is for \$8.0 million for capital assistance grants to local governments for the construction of solid waste resource recovery facilities.

 The CAP program promotes the recovery of materials and energy from waste.
 Solid waste resource recovery facilities preserve land, recover valuable resources and energy, and create jobs.
 These facilities also reduce the environmental risks and potential liabilities associated with waste disposal.

-The goal of the Minnesota Waste Management Act (M.S. chapter 115A) is to foster an integrated waste management system in a manner appropriate to the characteristics of the waste stream, and thereby protect the state's land, air, water, and other natural resources and the public health.
-Since 1985, CAP grants have funded a portion of total solid waste project costs.
+The goal of the Minnesota Waste Management Act (M.S. §115A) is to foster an integrated waste management system in a manner appropriate to the characteristics of the waste stream, and thereby protect the state's land, air, water, and other natural resources and the public health.
+Since 1985, CAP grants have funded a portion of the total solid waste project costs.
 Local governments have financed the balance of development, construction, and operating costs.
-In addition to CAP financial assistance, MPCA's staff provides technical assistance to LGUs to address project development and the institutional and operational challenges associated with implementing an integrated solid waste management system.
+In addition to CAP financial assistance, MPCA's staff provides technical assistance to LGUs to address project development and the institutional and operational challenges that are a part of implementing an integrated solid waste management system.

-Eligible recipients under the CAP grant program are limited by statute to Minnesota cities, counties, solid waste management districts and sanitary districts.
+Eligible recipients under the CAP grant program are limited by statute to Minnesota cities, counties, solid waste management districts, and sanitary districts.
 Eligible projects are solid waste processing facilities that include resource recovery.

-The following are examples of eligible projects:
+Following are examples of eligible projects:

-- recycling facilities; - composting facilities; - waste-to-energy facilities; - transfer stations that serve waste processing facilities; - projects to increase recovery of materials or energy, to substantially reduce the amount or toxicity of waste processing residuals, or to expand the capacity of an existing resource recovery facility to meet the needs of expanded regions; and - special waste streams (i.e., household hazardous waste).
+- recycling facilities; - composting facilities; - waste-to-energy facilities; - transfer stations that will serve waste processing facilities; - projects to increase recovery of materials or energy, to substantially reduce the amount or toxicity of waste processing residuals, or to expand the capacity of an existing resource recovery facility to meet the needs of expanded regions; and - special waste streams (i.e., household hazardous waste).

 The CAP program provides an incentive to develop key solid waste infrastructure and cultivates a partnership between the state of Minnesota and local governments to develop integrated solid waste management systems.
-Due to the CAP funding formula, a significant incentive exists for LGUs to work together on regional projects.
+Due to the CAP funding formula, LGUs have the incentive to work together on regional projects.
 The MPCA's administration and oversight of the CAP grants help develop projects that are technically, institutionally, and financially sound.

-Depending on project type, a single-county project may receive funding of 25 or 50 percent of eligible capital costs, up to a maximum of \$2 million.
-Multicounty projects may receive 25 or 50 percent of the eligible capital costs, or up to \$2 million times the number of participating counties, whichever is less.
-A new transfer station to serve an existing processing facility may be eligible for up to 75 percent funding of eligible capital costs.
+Depending on project type, a single-county project may receive funding of 25% or 50% of eligible capital costs, up to a maximum of \$2 million.
+Multi-county projects can receive 25% or 50% of the eligible capital costs, or up to \$2 million times the number of participating counties, whichever is less.
+A new transfer station to serve an existing processing facility may be eligible for up to 75% funding of eligible capital costs.